 A new understanding of cultural identity from a diasporic perspective is a disruption of "the cultural and historical mechanics of belonging" according to Guyanese-English scholar in cultural studies, Paul Gilroy.
-Si Gilroy, in his book The Black Atlantic Modernity and Double Consciousness, speaks about the need to reread the ordeal of blacks in the west, acknowledging that the experience of blacks in modern times had gone through an emancipation from their slave history.
+Gilroy, in his book The Black Atlantic Modernity and Double Consciousness, speaks about the need to reread the ordeal of blacks in the west, acknowledging that the experience of blacks in modern times had gone through an emancipation from their slave history.
 In light of their bondage past, the blacks' "progress from the status of slaves to the status of citizens led them to enquire into what best possible forms of social and political existence might be."
 In his book Against Race: Imagining Political Culture Beyond the Color Line, Gilroy states: "it disrupts the fundamental power of territory to determine identity by breaking the simple sequence of explanatory links between place, location, and consciousness."
-In fact, Gilroy argues that the term "diaspora," since its ancient usage, needed new meaning that resonated with modern times as opposed to the "nationalisms" and "subaltern imperialisms" that was characteristic of late nineteenth century Britain.41 Part of that new meaning, Gilroy contends, is a need for these characteristics to be stripped away from the term so that diaspora might offer seeds capable of bearing fruit in struggles to comprehend the sociality of a new phase in which displacement, flight, exile, and forced migration are likely to be familiar and recurrent phenomena that transform the terms in which identity needs to be understood.42
+In fact, Gilroy argues that the term "diaspora," since its ancient usage, needed new meaning that resonated with modern times as opposed to the "nationalisms" and "subaltern imperialisms" that

+Fanon, Wretched of the Earth, 221.

-38 Paul Gilroy, Against Race: Imagining Political Culture Beyond the Color Line (Cambridge, MA: Harvard University Press, 2000), 123.
+&lt;sup>38 Paul Gilroy, Against Race: Imagining Political Culture Beyond the Color Line (Cambridge, MA: Harvard University Press, 2000), 123.

-39 Paul Gilroy, The Black Atlantic: Modernity and Double Consciousness (London: Verson, 1993), 39.
+&lt;sup>39 Paul Gilroy, The Black Atlantic: Modernity and Double Consciousness (London: Verson, 1993), 39.